11 Ways to Make Your iPhone or iPad Your Best Construction Tool

 You can actually use your iPad or iPhone as a scanner!
 This makes it simple to transform receipts, business cards, and other important documents into PDF files.

-The document scanner is tucked away in the Notes app on your iPad (available in iOS 11 and later).
+The document scanner is tucked away in the Notes app on your iPad.
 With just a couple of taps, you’ll have a solidly scanned document ready to mark up, convert to PDF, and share with other apps.

 - Open the Notes app on your iPhone or iPad.